SayYoungMan/ccna/LectureNote.md

 - `(dhcp-config)# domain-name <domain>` to specify the domain name of the network
 - `(dhcp-config)# default-router <ip>` to specify the default gateway
 - `(dhcp-config)# lease <time>|infinity` to specify the lease time
-- `#show ip dhcp binding` dhows all DHCP clients connected
+- `#show ip dhcp binding` shows all DHCP clients connected

 ### DHCP Relay Agent Configuration